Orders, decorations, and medals of Armenia: Vardan Mamikonian Order

-St. Mesrop Mashtots Order
+Order of St. Mesrop Mashtots

-St. Mesrop Mashtots Order is awarded for significant achievements in economic development of the Republic of Armenia, natural and social sciences, inventions, culture, education, healthcare, and public service, as well as for activities promoting scientific, technological, economic and cultural cooperation with foreign countries.
+Order of St. Mesrop Mashtots is awarded for significant achievements in economic development of the Republic of Armenia, natural and social sciences, inventions, culture, education, healthcare, and public service, as well as for activities promoting scientific, technological, economic and cultural cooperation with foreign countries.
 The law on the St. Mesrop Mashtots Order has been in effect since July 26, 1993.
 It is named after Mesrop Mashtots.

+Order for Services to the Motherland

+The Order for Services to the fatherland is awarded for state, social and political activity and significant achievements in the spheres of economy, the defense of the motherland, national security, as well as in humanitarian sphere and for other outstanding services.

+The Order for Services to the Motherland has two degrees: